• Visit

 37. Saugatuck Chain Ferry

 For Saugatuck’s settlers on the east side of the Kalamazoo River, the only way to reach Douglas was by rowboat.
 Around 1833 a bridge was built at Mary Street but it didn’t last long.
-It was so relentlessly battered by floating logs and schooners that it collapsed in 1856.
+The wooden structure was so relentlessly battered by winter ice, floating logs and schooners that it collapsed in 1856.
 The best possible solution was the now-famous Saugatuck Chain Ferry that debuted 1857.
 Originally, the trip cost 5 cents.
-Soon grocery and refreshment stores popped up at the ferry landings.
+It was so popular that soon grocery and refreshment stores popped up at the ferry landings.

 Contact